hEDS · POTS · MCAS · Migraine · Cluster 1 · Research Poster

 hEDSMCASMigraine

-⚠ Start at 250 mg in MCAS — ascorbic acid can increase histamine in sensitive individuals.
+⚠ MCAS: Start at 250mg.
+Plain ascorbic acid may increase histamine in sensitive individuals.

 POTSMigrainehEDS